uccser/verto/docs/source/processors/scratch.rst

 .. note::

-    The following examples assume usage of the fenced code extension.
+    The following examples assume usage of the fenced code extension, by having ``markdown.extensions.fenced_code`` in the list of extensions given to Kordac.

 The default HTML for button links is: